janerikhy/Wave-Model/README.md

 `pip install MCSimPython`

 ### From GitHub:
-Install from GitHub in the following way when developing the package.
+Install from GitHub in the following:
 - Clone the GitHub repository to your local computer.
 - Create a virtual environment `py -m venv name-of-venv`
 - Activate virtual environment `name-of-venv\scripts\activate`
 - Update pip and setuptools: `py -m pip install --upgrade pip setuptools`
-- Install the python package locally as an editable: `pip install -e .`
+- Install the python package locally: `pip install .` (alternatively you can install as an editable `pip install -e .`)
-- Verify that the python package `MCSimPython` has been installed properly by running a demo script, or simply
+- Verify that the python package `MCSimPython` has been installed properly by running a demo script, or simply in the command promt:
 ```
 (venv) C:\path\to\dir> python
 >>> import MCSimPython
 >>>
 ```

-## Structure
-All code implementation is found in the `src` directory.
-The python package is structured as follows:

-- `src/MCSimPython/simulator/` Simulation Models. *Python Path*:= `MCSimPython.simulator`
-    - `csad.py`: Simulation models for C/S Arctic Drillship
-    - `gunnerus.py`: Simulation models for R/V Gunnerus
-- `src/MCSimPython/waves/` Wave kinematics, wave spectra, and wave loads. *Python Path* := `MCSimPython.waves`
-- `src/MCSimPython/guidance/` Reference Models. *Python path*:= `MCSimPython.guidance` *(in development)*
-    - `filter.py`: A third order reference filter.
-    - `path_param`: Waypoint path parameterization.
-- `src/MCSimPython/observers/` Observers : `MCSimPython.observer` *(in development)*
-    - `nonlinobs.py`: Nonlinear observers *(only 3DOF nonlinobs w/ wavefiltering atm)*
-- `src/MCSimPython/control` Controllers : `MCSimPython.control` *(in development)*
-    - `basic.py`: Simple PD and PID controllers
-    - `backstepping.py`: A simple backstepping controller (no bias compensation).

 ## Demos